NEW PERSONAL WORK

 Size 36" x 36"

-Price commissioned piece, New York, NY
+Price commission, New York, NY